 He told his father that he would like to rule the humans on earth, as he is worried for their sake.
 The Heavenly Emperor agrees to the plan, and so the god descends from heaven onto the mortal realm and begins his reign.

-The god was approached by a tiger and a bear who were wishing to become humans.
+The god was approached by a tiger and a bear who wished to become humans.
 Hwanung ordered them both to stay inside a dark cave for 100 days.
 He handed them twenty cloves of garlic and some mugwort for food while in the cave.

 After a little while, Ungnyeo began to express wanting to have a child.
 To complete her wish, Hwanung took on a mortal form for long enough for Ungnyeo to conceive and give birth to a baby boy.
 Their son, Dangun, was the forefather of the Korean people.
 This led to the creation of the kingdom of Asadal, which stands for “place where the morning sun shines.”